 Claim repayment of import VAT on goods returned under a distance selling contract if you're a Fast Parcel Operator (FPO).

 The Union Customs Code (UCC) enables importers to claim back customs duties under specific circumstances.
-This doesn’t cover the repayment of Import VAT, as this is a national tax administered under national VAT law.
+This does not cover the repayment of import VAT, as this is a national tax administered under national VAT law.

 Where a customs agent pays duties and import VAT on behalf of their customer (the Principal), and customs duties are reclaimed, the Principal claims back import VAT as input tax subject to the normal VAT rules and the agent receives these back from the Principal under a commercial arrangement.

-To address this anomaly HM Revenue and Customs (HMRC) has agreed to introduce a Trade Facilitation.
+To address this anomaly HMRC has agreed to introduce a Trade Facilitation.

 This facilitation will only apply to approved FPOs with a Memorandum of Understanding with HMRC and is not available to other agents or operators.

 In order to facilitate FPOs, with immediate effect, HMRC will allow you to submit an application for repayment under Article 174 of the UCC.
 You can do this by using the form C285 to request that the customs entry in question is invalidated.
 You must provide a schedule of entries to be invalidated as per the together with these supporting documents:

 - packing list identifying the goods

 - airway bill

 These conditions apply: